-Most historians say that an actual root beer recipe happened by pure accident, by an eager pharmacist looking for a miricle drug.
-Even though people were drinking an herbal home brewed variety of root beer for years, it was mostly an experiment for the creative and inventive.
+Most historians say that an actual root beer recipe happened by pure accident, by an eager pharmacist looking for a miracle drug.
+Even though people were drinking a herbal home-brewed variety of root beer for years, it was mostly an experiment for the creative and inventive.

 In 1870, a pharmacist came up with a recipe for root beer consisting of juniper, wintergreen, spikenard, pipsissewa, sarsaparilla, vanilla beans, hops, dog grass, birch bark and licorice.
 The drink was very medicinal and tasted both bitter and sweet.

 It was offered to the public as a cure-all, however, it was never widely marketed or well-received.

 No matter what root beer history story you believe, root beer is an original brew that predates colas and other sodas.
 Brew your own, and relive its historical origins today!